ordinalsreserve/did-btco/spec.md

 -	Centralized DID methods (e.g., did:web): Centralized DID methods often have minimal transaction fees, as they use traditional web infrastructure.
 However, they sacrifice decentralization and may have other costs related to web hosting services.

 When evaluating the cost trade-offs of different DID methods, it is essential to consider the specific use case and requirements, such as the desired level of decentralization, security, and the frequency of DID-related operations.

+# 9. Trade-offs

+## 9.1 Advantages

+### 9.1.1 Zero Counterparty Risk

+Counterparty risk refers to the risk associated with the other party involved in a financial contract or transaction not meeting their obligations.
+This risk is completely eliminated with Bitcoin Ordinals DID method as it does not rely on any secondary or tertiary networks (i.e., sidechains, L2 tokens) unlike other common Bitcoin DID methods (ION).
+By directly using Bitcoin's blockchain, the requirement for trust in an additional party is eradicated, thus removing the counterparty risk.
+It removes the need for trust in sidechains' security or any other second-layer solution, as the identity verification is directly anchored on the main blockchain.

+### 9.1.2 Greatest Network Effects Possible

+Bitcoin, being the largest and most well-known blockchain, already has an extensive network of users.
+By using Bitcoin Ordinals DID method, a user or organization can take advantage of this existing network effect.
+As more people use Bitcoin for their digital identity needs, the value and utility of the Bitcoin Ordinals DID method grow as well.
+Furthermore, as Bitcoin has the most significant computational power backing its network, it also offers the highest level of security, which can be crucial for maintaining and protecting digital identities.

+## 9.2 Disadvantages

+### 9.2.1 Slow Transaction Speed

+The Bitcoin network adds a new block of transactions to its blockchain approximately every 10 minutes.
+This is part of Bitcoin's consensus mechanism, designed to maintain security and prevent double-spending.
+But it can make the process of anchoring and verifying identities using the Bitcoin Ordinals DID method slow, especially when compared to traditional centralized systems.
+Real-time or near-instantaneous verification might be critical in certain use cases, which could make this method less suitable.

+### 9.2.2 High Transaction Costs

+Bitcoin transaction fees fluctuate based on the network's usage.
+When more people are using Bitcoin, the demand for block space increases, and users must pay higher fees to incentivize miners to include their transactions in the next block.
+As such, the cost of creating and managing decentralized identifiers (DIDs) using the Bitcoin Ordinals method can increase with the network's usage, making it expensive during periods of high activity.

 # 9. Conclusion